Image: Core Education

 ● You’d like the benefits of an easy to use touch interface without having to type

-● You’d primarily like to encourage students to create rather than just consume digital content
+● You’d like to encourage students to create using photos, videos and sound recordings rather than just consume digital content

 ● You’d like the devices to be very mobile, robust and have a long battery life